alexlafetra/murmur/README.md

 # murmur
- Murmur is a digital instrument built around collective flocking behavior, it gets its name from "murmuration" and the google definition for 'murmur' --
+ Murmur is a digital instrument built around collective flocking behavior, it gets its name from "murmuration" and the google definition for 'murmur:'

  "a soft, indistinct sound made by a person or group of people speaking quietly or at a distance."